(b)

 .
 Then

 .
-From this, the fundamental matrix is given by
+Thus the fundamental matrix

-Next we find the particular solution by solving
+Next we find the particular solution

 .